Wales

-At the dawn of the Industrial Revolution, development of the mining and metallurgical industries transformed the country from an agricultural society into an industrial one; the South Wales Coalfield's exploitation caused a rapid expansion of Wales' population.
-Two-thirds of the population live in South Wales, including Cardiff, Swansea, Newport and the nearby valleys.
+At the dawn of the Industrial Revolution, development of the mining and metallurgical industries transformed the country from an agricultural society into an industrial one; the South Wales Coalfield's exploitation caused a rapid expansion of Wales's population.
+Two-thirds of the population live in South Wales, including Cardiff, Swansea, Newport, and the nearby valleys.
 The eastern region of North Wales has about a sixth of the overall population, with Wrexham being the largest northern city.
 The remaining parts of Wales are sparsely populated.
-Now that the country's traditional extractive and heavy industries have gone or are in decline, the economy is based on the public sector, light and service industries, and tourism.
-Agriculture in Wales is largely livestock based, making Wales a net exporter of animal produce, contributing towards national agricultural self-sufficiency.
+Since decline of the country's traditional extractive and heavy industries, the public sector, light and service industries, and tourism play major roles in its economy.
+Agriculture in Wales is largely livestock-based, making Wales a net exporter of animal produce, contributing towards national agricultural self-sufficiency.

-The country has a distinct national and cultural identity and from the late 19th century onwards Wales acquired its popular image as the "land of song", in part due to the eisteddfod tradition and rousing choir singing.
 Both Welsh and English are official languages.
-A majority of the population in most areas speaks English whilst a majority of the population in parts of the north and west speak Welsh, with a total of 538,300 Welsh speakers across the whole country.
+A majority of the population of Wales speaks English.
+Welsh is the dominant language in parts of the north and west, with a total of 538,300 Welsh speakers across the entire country.
+Wales has four UNESCO world heritage sites, of which three are in the north.